500 (card game): Six-handed 500

 Special decks of cards were created by the United States Playing Card Company for playing six-handed 500, using a total of 63 cards.
 Besides using all 52 cards of the standard poker deck, plus one joker, these sets include 11s, 12s, and red 13s (a variation of their 61-card packs, with no red 13-spot cards, patented in 1881, that had been sold with rules for a forerunner of 500, and updated in 1897 to include red 13s).
 Each player receives 10 cards, and the kitty receives 3.
 Players seated in alternating positions around the table form two teams of three players each (or three teams of two, in "Cut Throat Six-Handed" 500).
 These decks are also made by Queen’s Slipper, Piatnik, and Cartamundi.
 A variation is to use two jokers, the black-and-white one ranking highest.

-No Trump 500

-In some versions, no trump games (including misère), the only trump card is the joker (the best card) and it has no suit.
-There are no bowers and all the jacks fall between the queen and highest number card (ten, twelve or thirteen) of their respective suits.
-Players must always follow suit and may use the joker to trump a trick only if they cannot otherwise follow suit.
-A player may lead a trick with the joker by naming the suit to be followed, but may not name a suit to which the player has previously claimed to be void.
-In some variations, a player may not "renege" with the joker – that is, use it as a card of a suit in which the player has already claimed to be void (unless the joker is the only card in the player's hand).
-In some variations, the joker may only be played as the first or last card in a suit.

-In other variations, the person who wins the bid also has the option to 'Declare'.
-Such a declaration entitles the winner of the bid to receive one card from their partner after discarding from the kitty or blind.
-The partner picks their best card and hands it face down to the winning bidder, who must then discard one additional card to retain a ten-card hand.
-The winning bidder now plays against the opponents without the assistance of the partner and must take all ten tricks.
-If such a bid is unsuccessful it is scored as −500 (negative 500).